How to Install GCC and Development Tools on RHEL-based Systems

 When you as part of the development process, have to recompile several times after making changes to the source code it’s great to have a compiler cache to speed up future recompilations.

-In Linux, there’s an utility called ccache, which speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again.
+In Linux, there’s a utility called ccache, which speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again.
 Besides C and C++, it also supports Objective-C and Objective-C++.

 Ccache has only a few limitations: it’s only useful while recompiling a single file.
 For other types of compilations, the process will end up running the actual compiler.
 The same thing happens if a compiler flag is not supported.
 The bright side is that in any event it will not interfere with the actual compilation and will not throw an error – just fall back to the actual compiler.

-Let’s install this tool:
+Let’s install the ccache tool:

-# yum install ccache
+yum install ccache

 and see how it works with an example.

-Testing GNU C Compiler with a simple C++ Program
+Testing GNU C Compiler with a Simple C++ Program

 As an example, let’s use a simple C++ program that calculates the area of a rectangle after its length and width have been provided as inputs.